EricssonResearch/spreadnet/README.rst

          # Test your installation
          PYTHONPATH=. pytest spreadnet

-   * Finally, we recommend you use a pre-commit hook, which runs black and flake8 et. al. when you type ``git commit``::
+   * Finally, we recommend you use a pre-commit hook, which runs black and flake8 et al. when you type ``git commit``::

        pre-commit install